Abdalrahman-Helal/EmbeddedLinux/LinuxProgrammingInterface/Chapter4/README.md

 This call provides an interface to functionality **beyond the universal I/O model**.

 ---

-# Chapter 4: File I/O – The Universal I/O Model

-We now look at the system call API, starting with files, since they are central to the UNIX philosophy.

----

 ## The Universal I/O Model

 UNIX uses the **same four system calls** to perform I/O on all types of files, including devices like terminals: